Who was Trachtenberg?

 of the multiplicand just above the place that we are currently

 computing.
-The `neighbour’ is the digit immediately to the right of the
+The `neighbor’ is the digit immediately to the right of the

 `number’.
-When there is no neighbour, we assume it is zero.
+When there is no neighbor, we assume it is zero.
 We also

 write a zero in front of the multiplicand.

 Note that the following rules only use the operations of addition, subtraction, doubling, and `halving’.